 The whole idea of startup revolves around serving customers with an out-of-the-box solution that solves a problem they face.
 So, marketing plays an essential role in the entire process.
 If done right, the startup witnessing overnight success becomes a plausible outcome.
 On the contrary, an excellent idea unable to reach out to the masses ends on a sour note.

-To get you off to a start, here are fifteen Start-up marketing ideas worth trying out.
+India may double startup base by 2020.
+To get you off to a start, here are fifteen Startup marketing ideas worth trying out.

 15 Ways of Marketing Your Startup